RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 Now only those that are part of the `Administrator` group have access.
 The List can use multiple roles using a comma delimited list ie. `"Administrator, ReportUser"`.

-## Sending Requests with the Bearer Token
+## Accessing Secured Endpoints with the Bearer Token
 Now that the API is secured we have to pass the Bearer token with each request to authenticate.
 It looks like this:

 ![](WebSurgeWithBearerToken.png)